alex190291/YoutubeMp3Converter/README.md

 ## Running the script without the installer
-- you can run the python script directly but you need to make sure that the settings.ini -is placed in "%localappdata%\Youtube Mp3 Converter\" or to change the location inside the script.
+- you can run the python script directly but you need to make sure that the settings.ini
+- is placed in "%localappdata%\Youtube Mp3 Converter\" or to change the location inside the script.

 ### Dependencies
--yt_dlp
--threading
--re
--PySimpleGUIQt
--pathlib
+- yt_dlp
+- threading
+- re
+- PySimpleGUIQt
+- pathlib